holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     Layers are now identified by a digest which looks like:
     `sha256:<the-hash>`
     The above hash element is created by applying the SHA256 hashing algorithm to the layers content.
-    The image ID is also the hash of the configuration object which contains the hashes of all the layers that make up the images copy-on-write filesystem definition, also discussed in my [Software Engineering Radio show](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) with Diogo Mónica.
+    The image ID is also the hash of the configuration object which contains the hashes of all the layers that make up the images copy-on-write filesystem definition, also discussed in my [Software Engineering Radio show](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) with Diogo MÃ³nica.
     2. Integrity: How do you know that your image has not been tampered with?
     This is where secure signing comes in with the [Docker Content Trust](https://blog.docker.com/2015/08/content-trust-docker-1-8/) feature.
 Docker Content Trust is enabled through an integration of [Notary](https://github.com/docker/notary) into the Docker Engine.
 Both the Docker image producing party and image consuming party need to opt-in to use Docker Content Trust.
 By default, it is disabled.
 In order to do that, Notary must be downloaded and setup by both parties, and the `DOCKER_CONTENT_TRUST` environment variable [must be set](https://docs.docker.com/engine/security/trust/content_trust/#/enable-and-disable-content-trust-per-shell-or-per-invocation) to `1`, and the `DOCKER_CONTENT_TRUST_SERVER` must be [set to the URL](https://docs.docker.com/engine/reference/commandline/cli/#environment-variables) of the Notary server you setup.